 What is an exploit?

 An exploit is a small part of a software program that becomes exploitable or “jailbroken.”
 An exploit allows you to modify the behavior of the program.
 When you use the program, it offers you certain access keys for setting up configurations or displaying different features.
-Exploit programs offer you a way to hack the program and gain full access to its contents.
-However, exploit programs cannot steal data – they only set up their access keys.
+Exploit programs offer a way to hack the program and gain full access to its contents.
+However, exploit programs cannot steal data – they only set up access keys.

 Coin mining malware